diagrams/diagrams-doc/doc/manual.rst

 Types and type classes
 ----------------------

+*Flexibility*, *power*, *simplicity*: in general, you can have any two of these but not all three.
+Diagrams chooses *flexibility* and *power*, at the expense of *simplicity*.
+(In comparison, the excellent `gloss`:pkg: library instead chooses *flexibility* and *simplicity*.)
-Diagrams has been designed with the goals of *flexibility* and *power*.
-The tradeoff is that it is far from simple, and the types can be intimidating at first.
+In particular, the types in the diagrams library can be quite intimidating at first.
 For example, `hcat` is a function which takes a list of diagrams and lays them out in a horizontal row.
 So one might expect its type to be something like `[Diagram] -> Diagram`.
 In actuality, its type is

 .. class:: lhs